Learn Kanji: Master 2,000 Japanese Characters in 3 Months

 If you are stuck, start with the following two goals:

-Now that we have these essential psychological factors squared away, let’s cover the tools and technology you will use to accomplish your mission:
+Now that we have established these needed psychological factors, let’s talk about the tools and technology you will use to accomplish your mission:

 - Remembering the Kanji (book and iOS app)